smetj/smetj.net/content/submit-elasticsearch-metrics-to-graphite.rst

 If you're running an `Elasticsearch`_ cluster you might want to keep track of the metrics it produces.
-In this article I will explain how you can aggregate the metrics of an Elasticsearch cluster and submit them to Graphite for later analysis.
+In this article I explain how you can aggregate the metrics of an Elasticsearch cluster and submit them to Graphite.
+[1]_

 xxend_summaryxx